-- The add-on air pollution control device tested demonstrated compliance with the applicable a-hexavalent chromium emission rate specified in Table 93102.4 of section 93102.4 of 0.0015 mg/amp-hr or less for hexavalent chromium plating or chromic acid anodizing facilities, or 0.01 mg/dscm or less total chromium emission rate for trivalent chromium plating facilities, or 0.015 mg/dscm hexavalent chromium emission rate for facilities with enclosed hexavalent chromium electroplating tanks complying with section 93102.6(b)(1)(A), and - (2) The performance test was approved by the permitting agency, and - (3) The test is representative of the add-on air pollution control device method to control emissions currently in use as of [Effective Date], and - (4) The performance test was conducted using one of the approved test methods specified in subsection 93102.7(c). - (c)(3) Approved test methods. - (1)(A) Emissions testing for hexavalent and total chromium shall be conducted with a minimum of three test runs in accordance with one of the following test methods: - (A)1.
-California Air Resources Board CARB Test Method 425, last amended July 28, 1997, (section 94135, Title 17, California Code of Regulations (CCR); or
+(1) The test demonstrated compliance with the applicable hexavalent chromium emission rate specified in Table 93102.4 of section 93102.4 for hexavalent chromium plating or chromic acid anodizing facilities, or 0.01 mg/dscm or less total chromium emission rate for trivalent chromium plating facilities, or 0.015 mg/dscm hexavalent chromium emission rate for facilities with enclosed hexavalent chromium electroplating tanks complying with section 93102.6(b)(1)(A), and (2) The performance test was approved by the permitting agency, and (3) The test is representative of the method to control emissions currently in use as of [Effective Date], and (4) The performance test was conducted using one of the approved test methods specified in subsection 93102.7(c). (c)(3) Approved test methods.
+(1)() Emissions testing shall be conducted with a minimum of three test runs in accordance with one of the following test methods: (A) 1.
+California Air Resources Board CARB Test Method 425, last amended July 28, 1997, (section 94135, Title 17, California Code of Regulations (CCR); or (B) 2.
+U.S. EPA Method 306, (40 CFR 63 Appendix A) with a minimum of three test runs with or without hexavalent chromium option (Method 306, Section 2.2.3) provided that, if the total chromium option is used, the total chromium measurement must be assumed to be all hexavalent chromium; or (C) 3.
+South Coast Air Quality Management District Method 205.1 , for results reported as total chromium .
+(2) (B) Smoke Test to Verify the Seal Integrity of Covers Designed to Reduce Chromium Emissions from Electroplating and Anodizing Tanks (See Appendix 5).

-- (B)2.

-U.S. EPA Method 306, (40 CFR 63 Appendix A) with a minimum of three test runs with or without hexavalent chromium option (Method 306, Section 2.2.3) provided that, if the total chromium option is used, the total chromium measurement must be assumed to be all hexavalent chromium; or - (C)3.
-South Coast Air Quality Management District Method 205.1, for results reported as total chromium. - (2)(B) Smoke Test to Verify the Seal Integrity of Covers Designed to Reduce Chromium Emissions from Electroplating and Anodizing Tanks (See Appendix 5). - Surface tension using a tensiometer shall be measured in accordance with U.S. EPA Method 306B (40 CFR 63 Appendix A).
+- (3)(C) Surface tension using a tensiometer shall be measured in accordance with U.S. EPA Method 306B (40 CFR 63 Appendix A).
 Surface tension using a stalagmometer shall be measured using the procedure set forth in Appendix 8, or an alternative procedure approved by the permitting agency. - (d)(4) Pre-Test protocol.
-Facilities sources subject to the provisions of subsection (d)(1), above, 93102.7(a) must submit a pre-test protocol to the permitting agency at least 60 days prior to conducting a performance test.
+Facilities Sources subject to the provisions of subsection (d)(1), above, 93102.7(a) must submit a pre-test protocol to the permitting agency at least 60 days prior to conducting a performance test.
 The pre-test protocol shall include the performance test criteria of the end user and all assumptions, required data, and calculated targets for testing the source target chromium concentration, the preliminary chromium analytical data, and the planned sampling parameters.
 In addition, the pre-test protocol shall include information on equipment, logistics, personnel, and other resources necessary for an efficient and coordinated test. - (e)(5) Test all emission points.
 Each emission point subject to the requirements of this regulation must be tested unless a waiver is granted by U.S. EPA and approved by the permitting agency.